Want Tokyo Olympic tickets? No problem if you have $60,000

 "I don't know if I can afford to go to the Olympics," Brant Feldman, a Los Angeles-based sports agent, told The Associated Press.
 He's attended seven straight Olympics and represents American and Canadian athletes for AGM Sports.
 "For the average family right now to head to the Olympics, it's going to be the most expensive in history."

-Tokyo organizers say the luxurious hospitality packages are an "opportunity for family, friends and business contacts" to enjoy the Olympics.
+Organizers of the 2020 Tokyo Olympics say the luxurious hospitality packages are an "opportunity for family, friends and business contacts" to enjoy the games.
 In the words of organizers, here's what's included with the tickets:

 — specially selected Champagne, sake and beers